Experience Makes All The Difference Over 30 Years of Legal Experience

 Frequently Asked Questions

 The duration of a paternity case in Las Vegas depends on the complexity of the situation, whether both parents cooperate, and the need for hearings or additional evidence.
 Generally, uncontested paternity cases—where parents agree to all terms and promptly submit required documentation—may be completed within a few months.
 However, when disputes arise or when multiple hearings and paternity testing are necessary, the process can extend beyond six months.
 The Eighth Judicial District Court’s Family Division in Clark County manages paternity claims efficiently, but missing documentation or unfamiliarity with court procedures can cause significant delays.
-Working with an experienced paternity attorney in Las Vegas at Law Practice, Ltd. can expedite the process and reduce unnecessary setbacks.
+Working with an experienced paternity attorney in Las Vegas at Law Practice, Ltd. can help reduce unnecessary setbacks.

 Yes, paternity can be established in Las Vegas even if the alleged father resides outside of Nevada.
 Clark County Family Court, in accordance with the Uniform Interstate Family Support Act (UIFSA), enables the legal service of documents to out-of-state parties and compels participation in DNA testing or court proceedings when Nevada has appropriate jurisdiction.
-At Law Practice, Ltd., our Las Vegas paternity lawyers routinely assist with interstate and multi-jurisdictional cases, ensuring court orders are enforceable nationwide and guiding clients through any added complexities when a parent resides elsewhere.
+At Law Practice, Ltd., our Las Vegas paternity lawyers routinely assist with interstate and multi-jurisdictional cases, helping ensure court orders are enforceable nationwide and guiding clients through any added complexities when a parent resides elsewhere.

 Our Experienced Las Vegas Paternity Lawyers Can Help